Canada's tiered down payment minimums — how they work

 Land transfer tax is the largest variable — in Ontario, it can reach 2.5% of the purchase price.
 In Toronto, a municipal land transfer tax adds another 2.5%.
 A $750,000 home in Toronto could trigger approximately $29,000 in combined land transfer taxes alone.
 Other provinces have different rates: BC charges 1% on the first $200,000, 2% on $200K-$2M, and 3% above $2M.

-First-time buyers may qualify for land transfer tax rebates.
-Ontario offers a rebate of up to $4,000.
-BC offers a full exemption on properties up to $500,000 with a partial exemption phasing out at $525,000.
-These rebates can significantly reduce the cash needed at closing.
+First-time buyers may qualify for land transfer tax relief.
+Ontario offers a provincial rebate of up to $4,000.
+In BC, a fully eligible transfer can receive up to an $8,000 exemption through $835,000, with the exemption phasing out from $835,000 to $860,000.

 How your down payment interacts with mortgage qualification